pubnub/pubnub-mcp-server/resources/sdk_docs/swift_overview.md

 8    Text("Hello, PubNub!")
 9  }
 10}

 ```

-UIKit — Strong reference in a view controller:
+- UIKit

+Create a PubNub instance and store it as a strong reference:

 ```
 1import UIKit
 2import PubNubSDK